DecentralizedGeo/astral-api-mcp/docs/integration-with-recall.md

-## Recall Network Integration
+## Recall Platform Integration

-After completing the basic Astral MCP server implementation, we plan to to extend its capabilities by integrating with the [Recall Network](https://docs.recall.network) ecosystem to add persistent memory, cross-agent collaboration, and onchain storage for location attestation analysis.
+After completing the basic Astral MCP server implementation, we plan to to extend its capabilities by integrating with the [Recall Platform](https://docs.recall.network) ecosystem to add persistent memory, cross-agent collaboration, and onchain storage for location attestation analysis.

 ### Why Integrate with Recall?

-The Recall Network provides powerful primitives that enhance your Astral MCP agent:
+The Recall Platform provides powerful primitives that enhance your Astral MCP agent:

 - **Persistent Memory**: Store location attestation analysis and insights onchain for long-term agent memory
 - **Cross-Agent Collaboration**: Enable other agents to access and build upon your location proof data